pj-pj-pj/pj-pj-pj/README.md

 - ⚡ fun fact: i love wearing matching clothes 👚

 <div align="center">
-  <h3>"You don't have to have it all figured out to move forward.
+  <h3>"You don't have to have it all figured out to move forward. <br>
   It's okay to take small steps, even when you're not feeling confident."</h3>
 </div>

 ---